coderefinery/presentations/2024-RSECon-BYOC.md

 - Collaborative document needs to be managed

-- Week 1 vs week 2, exercises vs demo
+- Week 1 vs week 2, exercises vs demo -> Communicating changes is hard

 - Feedback from local hosts is invaluable for further developing the format, Thank you <3